DavidB1999/SOCCER23/README.md

 Data handling is done in Python (Jupyter notebooks) entirely.
 Some of the statistics have been conducted in R due to package / library availability. <br>
 Some of the code is based on the brilliant floodlight package developed at the Institute of Exercise Training and Sport Informatics. <br>
-If you are interested in sports analytics I would defitley recommend checking it out: https://floodlight.readthedocs.io/en/latest/index.html | https://github.com/floodlight-sports/floodlight <br>
+If you are interested in sports analytics I would definitely  recommend checking it out: https://floodlight.readthedocs.io/en/latest/index.html | https://github.com/floodlight-sports/floodlight <br>

 There are two main folders:

-*PositionData* - General Data preperation and formating for SOCCER© <br>
+*PositionData* - General Data preparation and formatting for SOCCER© <br>

 *Analysis* - The analysis of the Success-Score data and related variables <br>